saltsystemslab/gpu_error/README.md

 ## Device API

-All logging functionality obeys strict serial ordering - it is not possible for one thread to write to the log out of order, but there is no enforced ordering between different threads.
+All logging functionality obeys strict serial ordering per-thread.
+It is not possible for one thread to write to the log out of order, but there is no enforced ordering between different threads.

 -  `gpu_log(...)`: construct and store a custring in the log with arguments `...`, where `...` is a variadic template of castable types.
 Logs are collected in order via an atomicAdd, and the log operation is thread-safe.
 Logging does not pause execution.
 -  `gpu_error(...)`: construct and store a custring representing an error.
 This logs the file and line info, similar to a CPU Exception call.
 In the default mode, this also triggers an `asm volatile(trap;);` call that will pause the debugger on the error and end execution of the kernel in regular programs.
 If you want errors to be non-fatal, you can use pass the flag `LOG_GPU_ERRORS` to log errors into the log instead.
 Errors that are logged to not trap and will not pause execution.